On January 20, 2015, Governor Wolf signed an executive order banning his administration from accepting gifts.

 Increased Access for Pennsylvanians to Dispose of Unwanted or Expired Prescription Drugs

-Governor Wolf also signed a bill that ensured all federal, state and local law enforcement entities, hospitals, assisted living facilities, home health care agencies, long-term care nursing facilities, hospice, and commonwealth licensed pharmacies could serve as drop-off locations for any extra, unwanted, or expired prescription drug or over-the-counter pharmaceutical products.
+On October 27, 2016, Governor Wolf signed a bill that ensured all federal, state and local law enforcement entities, hospitals, assisted living facilities, home health care agencies, long-term care nursing facilities, hospice, and commonwealth licensed pharmacies could serve as drop-off locations for any extra, unwanted, or expired prescription drug or over-the-counter pharmaceutical products.

 Provided Guidance On Insurance Coverage of Substance Use Disorder Treatment